My Celiac Disease is “Contagious”

 The incidence of celiac disease is increasing, in line with other autoimmune conditions.
 The number of cases is rising even when factors such as increased testing and awareness are taken into account.

+More people have heard of celiac disease.
 I have to attribute my “contagiousness” to awareness.
 Talking to schools, my friends, and their friends is a form of awareness.
 I also started working with the Celiac Community Foundation of Northern California on an awareness campaign in the San Francisco Bay Area in 2007.
-We were educating the public and health care providers on the topic of celiac disease and gluten/wheat-related disorders.
+We were educating the public and healthcare providers on the topic of celiac disease and gluten/wheat-related disorders.
 I have to hope that my conversations with people and our awareness campaigns made a difference.

 Researchers,non-profit groups, support groups, bloggers, influencers, and the general public, all play a role in increased awareness.
 If you or a loved one have celiac disease, every time you teach someone how to cook for you, talk to a chef or manager about your needs, you are educating someone.
 Your child may be their teacher’s first “celiac kid” but they won’t be the last.
 If we all speak up, speak kindly and advocate, the numbers of undiagnosed will decrease.
 Be vocal, be kind and teach the world about celiac disease.